CLOSE X

 If you’re ever in Orlando you’re within striking distance of one of the unique destinations anywhere in the USA: the Kennedy Space Center.

 It’s a great day trip that’s only 45 minutes from Orlando.
-And if you don’t have a rental car that’s not a problem since tour buses make the trip every day.
+Also, if you don’t have a rental car that’s not a problem since tour buses make the trip every day.
 Either way, it’s a great road trip for the entire family.

 The Kennedy Space Center: 1,000,000+ Visitors Each Year